-POLITICAL HISTORY OF OHIO

-This course will explore the political, social, and economic history of the state of Ohio, from its roots as the Northwest Territory through its rise to economic and political prominence in the late 19th century, to its current political status as a midwestern "rust belt" state.
+POLITICAL HISTORY OF OHIO POL 209 Two credit hours This course will explore the political, social, and economic history of the state of Ohio, from its roots as the Northwest Territory through its rise to economic and political prominence in the late 19th century, to its current political status as a midwestern "rust belt" state.
 The course will include analysis of the structure and dynamics of state political institutions and current issues of concern to Ohio.

-POL 211I INTERNATIONAL POLITICS
+INTERNATIONAL POLITICS POL 2111